gingivere0/dalebot/README.md

 		- Add Reactions
 		- Possibly others that I'm forgetting
 	- You can stop following the linked guide when you get to the step where they're editing mc_discord_bot.py
+	- Enable Message Content Intent (and maybe Presence Intent and Server Members Intent) under the Bot tab of the Discord Applications
 - Clone this repository locally
 - Generate and copy an OAuth2 Token for your bot.
 Create a text file in the repository called ".env".
 Its contents should look like this:
 	- ![](envfile.png)